Wiktor-99/rtest/SECURITY.md

 ## Abstract

-This document describes the Vulnerability Disclosure Policy for the `test_tools_ros` package.
+This document describes the Vulnerability Disclosure Policy for the `ros2_test_framework` package.

 ## Motivation

-The developers of `test_tools_ros` take security seriously.
+The developers of `ros2_test_framework` take security seriously.
 As such, we would like to be informed when a security bug is found so that it can be fixed and disclosed as quickly as possible.
 This document outlines what is covered by this policy and how to report security vulnerabilities.

 ## Scope

-The Vulnerability Disclosure Program described here applies to all code contained in the `test_tools_ros` package, including its usage examples.
+The Vulnerability Disclosure Program described here applies to all code contained in the `ros2_test_framework` package, including its usage examples.

-The maintainers of `test_tools_ros` may also be able to assist you with reporting vulnerabilities related to ROS 2 in general.
+The maintainers of `ros2_test_framework` may also be able to assist you with reporting vulnerabilities related to ROS 2 in general.
 If you discover vulnerabilities in the broader ROS 2 ecosystem, please refer to [REP-2006](https://www.ros.org/reps/rep-2006.html) for the official ROS 2 vulnerability disclosure policy.

 ## How to submit a vulnerability